 (7) Don't use too many slides

-As mentioned already - don't try to include too much information in your presentation.
-You should have less than ten slides - and they should be simple - don't use complex diagrams.
+Don't try to include too much information in your presentation.
+You should have four or less slides -

 (8) Be prepared for Questions

 If people are interested in what you're saying they'll ask questions.
 Draw up a list of the most likely questions and work out how you're going to answer.
 Keep you answers short and snappy.

 If you're using PowerPoint for your presentation than you should consider what backgrounds you're going to use.
 Don't use a default background and don't use common background that others have overused.

 This is particularly important if you work in a company where a corporate background is used in every presentation.

 I hope you find these 5-